dataforseo/TypeScriptClient/docs/interfaces/ITableContent.md

 > `optional` **header**: [`TableContentItemInfo`](../classes/TableContentItemInfo.md)[]

-content of the header of the table
+parsed content of the header

 #### Defined in

-main.ts:161631
+main.ts:161664